danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Review the infrastructure and dockerization - use a docker container for the service
 - [ ] Transfer repositories to codurance organization in Github
 - [ ] Migration to AWS
+- [x] Builders o fixtures for the tests.
+Equals when it is necessary.
 - [x] Handover approach - think about it
 - [x] BDD and edge cases: error cases
 - [x] Sometimes the pipeline fail in bdd but github doesn't detect the fail. strange.